Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Numerical findings

 where the last equality holds for $r \ll 1$.

 If $\gamma \neq 0$ and $P=2$, i.e. Hopfield classic case, as shown in \cite{AgliariDeMarzo}

 Finally, if $\gamma \neq 0$ and $P>2$, we have

 This result implies that we need a larger number of examples if we use dense networks w.r.t.
-Hopfield pairwise networks.
+Hopfield pairwise networks, further, we stress that -whatever the case- we always end up with power laws thresholds for learning relating the critical amount of examples to the dataset noise.

+We notice that if in \eqref{eq:g_of_unsuper_n} we set either $r \to 1$ and $M\to 1$ (i.e., we give the original patterns and not the examples, see Eq. \eqref{eq:Bernoulli}, and, so, we have $n_{1,a}=m_1$ in Def. \eqref{def:orderparam}), or $M\gg M_\otimes(r,P,\gamma)$ (i.e., we give the network a very large number of examples), we recover dense Hebbian neural network at work with the simpler storing protocol.

-The results obtained analytically in this section are corroborated by numerical simulations and the related outputs are collected in Figs.~\ref{fig:comparison_unsup}-\ref{fig:my_label6}.
-We stress that, to avoid the computational-expensive updating of the synaptic tensor in \eqref{def:H_PHopEx}, we implemented a Plefka dynamics in our MC scheme.
+The results obtained analytically in this section are corroborated by numerical simulations and the related outputs are collected in Figs.~\ref{fig:s2n_unsup}-\ref{fig:my_label6}.
+We stress that, to avoid the computational-expensive updating of the synaptic tensor in \eqref{def:H_PHopEx}, we implemented a Plefka's dynamics in our MC scheme.
 This is an effective dynamics that allows us to keep track of the evolution of the network's order parameters at the level of their mean values: we refer to Appendix \ref{app:plefka} for more details.
-Let us now comment these numerical results. \\ Figure \ref{fig:comparison_unsup} shows evidence that, for a given choice of $N, K, M$, and $r$, when the degree of interaction $P$ increases, the network is no longer able to generalise the archetype from the examples.
+Let us now comment these numerical results. \\ A corroboration of the goodness of Plefka's dynamics is given in Fig.~\ref{fig:s2n_unsup}, where we show a comparison between MC simulation with Plefka's dynamics and stability analysis. \\ Figure \ref{fig:comparison_unsup} shows evidence that, for a given choice of $N, K, M$, and $r$, when the degree of interaction $P$ increases, the network is no longer able to generalise the archetype from the examples.
 This suggests that, if we want to retain the reconstruction capabilities, the number of examples $M$ should scale with $P$, as showed in \eqref{eq:loadM}.